 Especially the sector referred to as agribusiness is a great contender for bio-based products.
 Quinoa is a staple product of Andean agriculture, giving rise to large amounts of biomass residue, which is either burnt or disposed of as waste.

 The bio-based polymers will be produced from highly salt-resistant bacteria found at the Salar de Uyuni part of the Bolivian Altiplano.
-In fact, these bacteria make polymers as a way to protect themselves against the high salt concentration of soils of their natural habitat.
-In the project, quinoa stalks hydrolysates—syrups of quinoa stalk sugar— will be prepared to encourage the bacterial growth and so to make bio-based polymers.
+In fact, these bacteria make polymers as a way to protect themselves against the high salt concentration of soils in their natural habitat.
+As part of the project, quinoa stalks hydrolysates—syrups of quinoa stalk sugar— will be prepared to encourage bacterial growth and so to make bio-based polymers.

 Capacity building and edging close to industrial application